pfroud/ucsc-class-info-bot/README.md

 My original idea for scraping course info was through the [class search](https://pisa.ucsc.edu/class_search/) page.
 The script works but is a pain in the ass because I need to send a POST request *and* parse the returned HTML page.
 It is not suitable for building the database because the class search page only lists courses offered in the current quarter.

-The implementation is preserved in [misc/get_course_info_old.py](misc/get_course_info_old.py) for your viewing pleasure.
+The implementation is preserved in [misc/get_course_infO.py](misc/get_course_info.py) for your viewing pleasure.

 ####Second attempt - department websites

 My second idea was to scrape course info from the website of each academic department.
 There were multiple problems.

 First, different departments put their course catalogs on inconsistent URLs.
-Comparison of these URLs is left as an exercise to the reader(!): [Chemistry](http://chemistry.ucsc.edu/academics/courses/course-catalog.php), [History](http://history.ucsc.edu/courses/catalog-view.php), [Mathematics](http://www.math.ucsc.edu/courses/course-catalog.php), [Linguistics](http://linguistics.ucsc.edu/courses/course-catalog-view.php), [Anthropology](http://anthro.ucsc.edu/courses/course_catalog.php).
+Each of these departments use a slightly different URL pattern: [Chemistry](http://chemistry.ucsc.edu/academics/courses/course-catalog.php), [History](http://history.ucsc.edu/courses/catalog-view.php), [Mathematics](http://www.math.ucsc.edu/courses/course-catalog.php), [Linguistics](http://linguistics.ucsc.edu/courses/course-catalog-view.php), [Anthropology](http://anthro.ucsc.edu/courses/course_catalog.php).

 Second, some courses appear in a department that doesn't match their department code.
 For example, classes in Chinese (CHIN), French (FREN), and German (GERM) are all listed on the [Language department's](http://language.ucsc.edu/courses/course-catalog.php) page.